build-on-aws/bedrock-agent-txt2sql/README.md

 ![Agent details 2](Streamlit_App/images/agent_details_2.png)

 - Select the Anthropic: Claude V2 model.
-Now, we need to add instructions by creating a prompt that defines the rules of operation for the agent.
-In the prompt below, we provide specific direction on how the model should answer questions.
+Next, we add instructions by creating a prompt that defines the rules of operation for the agent such as querying Athena and providing data.
+In the prompt below, we give specific direction on how the model should answer questions.
 Copy, then paste the details below into the agent instructions.

 `You are a SQL developer that creates queries for Amazon Athena and returns data when requested.
 You will use the schema tables provided here <athena_schema> to create queries for the Athena database like <athena_example>.
 Format every query correctly.
 Be friendly in every response`